borgfriend/donaldsroasted-blog/src/content/posts/2017-01-06-zig-ziglar-see-you-at-the-top.md

 date: 2017-01-06
 categories:
   - "books"
-coverImage: "2018-05-24-matt-groenings-s-disenchantment.jpg"

 ---

-can you improve grammar and tone of the following text Overall the book is a collection of short stories that emphasize the point of the 7 Steps to greatness strategy.
+Overall the book is a collection of short stories that emphasize the point of the 7 Steps to greatness strategy.
 The book however fails very hard on topics of drugs and spirituality.
 It's so over the top wrong, that the book cannot be recommended without a warning.

 The strategy however sounds quite good.